surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 all oscillators, making them subtly detuned.
 Although the parameter is shared, the randomness of the instability effect is independent for all oscillators and all the unison voices of each oscillator.
-By right-clicking on this control, you can choose to directly apply some drift at the start of the note or not by choosing the **Randomize initial drift phase** option.
+By right-clicking on this control, you can choose to also randomize the pitch at the very start of the note by enabling the **Randomize initial drift phase** option.

 **Noise Color** – Affects the frequency spectrum of the noise generator.
 The middle position results in white noise.
 Moving the slider